 Ralph Bertrand (Captain Pierre Labiche), Boris Karloff (Karl Von Molder), Julissa (Annabella Vandenburg), Charles East (Wilhelm), Tongolele (Kalea), Quintin Bulnes (Klinsor)

 Accompanied by temperance society worker Annabella Vandenburg, Captain Pierre Labiche arrives on the French Caribbean colony of Corbay to become its new military governor.
 He is determined to stamp out the native’s superstitions.
 Annabella’s uncle, plantation owner Karl Von Molder, is fascinated with mind powers and the native voodoo rituals.
 Annabella is then abducted by a native snake cult that intends to sacrifice her during a ceremony.

 Isle of the Snake People is one of a quartet of films that Boris Karloff made in 1968, just before he died although the films were never released until some years later.
-The others were The Fear Chamber (1971), House of Evil (1971) and The Incredible Invasion/The Alien Terror (1971).
-The films were all directed south of the border by former Roger Corman alumnus Jack Hill, best known for Spider Baby or, the Maddest Story Ever Told (1968), and Mexican director Juan Ibañez (who is sometimes incorrectly believed to a pseudonym for Hill).
+The others were House of Evil (1971), The Fear Chamber (1971) and The Incredible Invasion/The Alien Terror (1971).
+The films were all directed by former Roger Corman alumnus Jack Hill, best known for Spider Baby or, the Maddest Story Ever Told (1968) who shot the scenes with Karloff in the US, and Mexican director Juan Ibañez (who is sometimes incorrectly believed to a pseudonym for Hill) who shot everything else in Mexico.
 All four are considered fairly bad films.